4paradigm/OpenMLDB/docs/en/maintain/backup.md

 ### One-click recovery

 If the cluster is restarted after being offline at the same time, autofailover cannot automatically restore data, and a one-click recovery script needs to be executed.

-#### Steps:

-1. Modify env.sh in the tools directory of the openmldb package.
-There are 3 parameters in the configuration file

-* openmldb_bin_path specifies the openmldb bin path
-* zk_cluster specifies the address of the zk cluster
-* zk_root_path specifies the address of the zk root path

-2. Execute ./recoverdata.sh
-3. Log in to ns_client, and showopstatus to check the execution progress of related ops.
+More details refer [here](./openmldb_ops.md)

 ### Manual data recovery